RomanLut/hx_espnow_rc/README.md

 *Failsave period is set to 1 second (so there should be at least 1 successfull packet delivery in 1 second).
 Note that range of actual communication is larger, but is not usefull for RC.*

-## 5 dbi dipole antenna on transmitter with 2dbi dipole antenna on receiver
+## 5 dbi dipole antenna on transmitter with 2dbi dipole antenna on receiver, Noise level -90dbm
 Range is ~1.3Km

 5dbi TP-Link antenna with RP-SMA-SMA